link-messanger/rest-service/README.md

-# backend for link messanger
+# REST Service
+this is the REST Api of link messenger app